Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 - Client Secret: from your IdP

-Zenovay will automatically discover your IdP's authorization, token, userinfo, and JWKS endpoints via the .well-known/openid-configuration document.
+Zenovay reads your IdP's authorization, token, userinfo, and JWKS endpoints from the metadata document, so you don't have to enter them individually.

 Custom OAuth 2.0 Provider

-If your identity provider does not support OIDC auto-discovery, use OAuth 2.0 with manual endpoint configuration:
+If your identity provider does not support OIDC discovery, use OAuth 2.0 with manual endpoint configuration:

-- Go to Settings → Authentication → SSO
+- Go to Settings → Security → SSO

-- Click Add SSO Provider and select OAuth 2.0
+- Click Add provider and choose OAuth 2.0

 - Enter: